Khenejin District

 Khenejin District (بخش خنجین) is in Farahan County, Markazi province, Iran.
 Its capital is the city of Khenejin.

 History

-After the 2006 National Census, Khenejin Rural District was separated from Komijan County, and Farahan District from Tafresh County, in the establishment of Farahan County, which was divided into two districts of two rural districts each, with Farmahin as its capital and only city the time.
+In 2011, Khenejin Rural District was separated from Komijan County, and Farahan District from Tafresh County, in the establishment of Farahan County, which was divided into two districts of two rural districts each, with Farmahin as its capital and only city the time.

-After the 2016 census, the village of Talkh Ab was elevated to the status of a city.
+The village of Talkh Ab was converted to a city in 2018.

 Demographics

 Population

-At the time of the 2011 census, the district's population was 12,924 people in 3,842 households.
+At the time of the 2011 National Census, the district's population was 12,924 people in 3,842 households.
 The 2016 census measured the population of the district as 12,757 inhabitants in 4,059 households.